Skip to main content

 Each year, the AGB Board Professionals Leadership Group executive committee will convene and review qualified nominations, evaluate them based on the provided criteria, and determine: a) whether to select one or more recipients in the present cycle, and b) whom to recognize with the award.

-All nominees will be individually notified of their selection status no later than early December.
+All nominees will be individually notified of their selection status no later than mid February 2026.
 Any individual receiving AGB member benefits may submit a nomination.

 Award Details